 Although a central air conditioner is one of the most common cooling systems and can provide adequate cooling, it is not the only option.
-When it’s hot inside, a heat pump removes the excess heat, making it another energy-efficient option for your home.
+A heat pump removes the excess heat when it’s hot inside, making it another energy-efficient option for your home.

 This guide will go through the differences between these two cooling systems.